bcastiblancoo/bcastiblancoo/README.md

 - 👋 Hi, I’m @bcastiblancoo
-- 👀 I’m interested in particle physics and cosmology.
+- 👀 I’m interested in cosmology and particle physics.
-- 🌱 I’m currently into neutrino and BSM physics.
+- 🌱 I’m currently into the physics of the early universe.
 - 💞️ I’m looking to collaborate on cosmology and astroparticle projects.
 - 📫 How to reach me: bcastiblancoo@unal.edu.co